drxxmn/Portfolio-S3/GP/README.md

 | <img src="https://www.flowsphere.ch/wp-content/uploads/2017/02/ScrumFramework_17x11-1024x663.png" width="800" height="500" />|
 | :--: |
 | _The scrum workflow we apply in our project_ |

+#### ***What went wrong and how did we fix it?***
+At first when we just started this semester we lacked the ability to thoroughly question the stakeholder on what must be made and what we had available and ended up making a mock application of something that the stakeholder wouldn't be able to use or even want to use.
+But because we managed to communicate better and identify the issue we were able to quickly scrap everything and start again from scratch, this time knowing what needed to be done and communicating more frequently.

 #### ***Things we can improve upon***
 There's many things that we could also improve upon in the group, one of which is working with the Agile Scrum method.
 We didn't keep up the backlog well enough and ended up not really adding any "definition of done" requirements.